 - Hysterectomy to remove the uterus

-Hormone therapy usually relieves symptoms.
+Hormone therapy often relieves symptoms.
 Treatment may not be needed if you do not develop anemia due to blood loss.
+A treatment focused on the cause of the bleeding is often immediately effective.
+That is why it's important to understand the cause.

 Complications that may occur: